Mixed metals: 10 tips for wearing gold & silver jewellery together

 “Silver and gold never grow old…” Ok, I made that up, but I stand by the sentiment!
 It’s a common jewellery myth that you shouldn’t combine different metals, but I think mixing two or more colours can look great and give you a really fun, unique and modern look.

 It’s always nice to have a play around so why not have a sift through your jewellery box and see what combinations you can come up with?
-It’s such an easy way to add some personality to your outfits, but you’re not confident about how to make it work for you, read on for my 10 tips on how to nail this look…
+It’s such an easy way to add some personality to your outfits, but you’re not confident about how to make it work for you, read on for my 10 tips on how to nail the mixed metals look…

 2) Don’t forget about necklines and sleeves….you want to make sure they’re showcasing the pieces you’re wearing rather than covering them over or detracting from them.